ed-ortizm/xai-astronomy/README.md

-# CAEs for outlier detection in astronomy
+# Generative learning for outlier detection in galaxy spectra
 Practicing!